flaf/miscellaneous/puppet/modules/puppetagent/README.md

 in the `$fqdn.yaml` file of these specific nodes.
 The default value of this parameter is `true`.

+If set to `true`, the boolean `dedicated_log` allows to put all logs from the puppet agent in the dedicated log file `/var/log/puppet-agent.log` and no longer in syslog.
+Furthermore, this dedicated log file will have restrictive Unix rights (0600 instead of 0640 for syslog).
+The default value of this parameter is `true`.
+If set to `false`, the logs of puppet agent will be put in syslog (the default behaviour of the puppet agent).

 The `ssldir` parameter is a non-empty string and its default value is `'/etc/puppetlabs/puppet/ssl'`.
 Normally you should never change this parameter.